swiftwasm/blog.swiftwasm.org/Content/posts/september-2020.md

 deployment on a CDN or any other server.
-Notably, both `carton bundle` and `carton dev` support [SwiftPM package resources](https://github.com/apple/swift-evolution/blob/master/proposals/0271-package-manager-resources.md), allowing you to include additional static content to your SwiftWasm apps.
+Notably, both `carton bundle` and `carton dev` support [SwiftPM package resources](https://github.com/apple/swift-evolution/blob/master/proposals/0271-package-manager-resources.md), allowing you to include additional static content in your SwiftWasm apps.
 These could be styles, scripts, images, fonts, or whatever other data you'd like to ship with your app.

 This version of `carton` also ships with the latest version of